arindas/resume/arindas-resume.md

   This solution enabled us to receive sensitive data from different medical institutions without providing access to our GCP infrastructure.
   - Distributed deep-learning based diagnosis on medical images for a variety of diseases.
 Implemented as a suite of microservices, in golang and python.
 We use golang for managing data and python for inference.
-The services talk to each other using Google Cloud PubSub.<br/>
-  Additionaly there's a React Dashboard for visualizing medical images, requesting diagnosis and viewing reports.
+The services talk to each other using Google Cloud PubSub.
+Additionaly there's a React Dashboard for visualizing medical images, requesting diagnosis and viewing reports. <br/>
   Authentication: Firebase Auth.
 DB: Google cloud firestore.<br/>
   We were able to reduce turnaround time for a new disease prediction service deployment by 10x, along with improved audit record keeping of all predicted reports.